IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ## National Plan Of Action

-The Human Rights Act 1993 requires the Commission to develop a National Plan of Action.^[Section 5 - Human Rights Act 1993] National Plans of Action should include strategies to ensure men have equal enjoyment of their rights. "==States parties must integrate into national plans of action for human rights appropriate strategies to ensure the equal right of men and women to the enjoyment of economic, social and cultural rights."[[CESCR GC 16 - Equal Rights for men and women#Paragraph 32]]== *General Comment No. 16: The Equal Right of Men and Women to the Enjoyment of All Economic, Social and Cultural Rights*^[CESCR General Comment 16] requires the National Plan of Action to:
+The Human Rights Act 1993 requires the Commission to develop a National Plan of Action.\[31] National Plans of Action should include strategies to ensure men have equal enjoyment of their rights.
+"States parties must integrate into national plans of action for human rights appropriate strategies to ensure the equal right of men and women to the enjoyment of economic, social and cultural rights."\[65] *General Comment No. 16: The Equal Right of Men and Women to the Enjoyment of All Economic, Social and Cultural Rights*\[65]requires the National Plan of Action to:

 -   Recognise the equal enjoyment of rights is mandatory, immediate and non-derogable obligation;
 -   Have strategies to: